Punctured

 Certainly, entire books could be written on how this process could work—and I hope they will be.

-Simple repairs aren’t enough.
+To repeat, simple repairs aren’t enough.